nook-io/python-yapily/docs/RefundAccount.md

 # RefundAccount

+The account to which funds should be returned if the payment is to be later refunded.

 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **name** | **str** |  | [optional]